 - supports 488.2, which means 9x faster GPIB communication if the instrument supports it

 - DHCP: automatically acquiring IP address

-Unfortunately, E5810A is a bigger, partly because the power supply is built-in, and it comes with a LCD screen.
-Nonetheless, I opened up the unit and the inside has a lot of empty spaces.
+Unfortunately, E5810A is a bigger unit, partly because the power supply is built-in, and it comes with a LCD screen.
+Nonetheless, I opened up a E5810A and the inside has a lot of empty spaces.

 Telnet is supported for both E5810A and E2050A.
 For E2050A, telnet is the only way you can get inside the unit and change the configuration such as IP address and interface name.
 Telnet is pretty easy to use, just get the free, open-source Putty if your Windows does not come with command line telnet anymore.

-There’s a E5810B, but in my opinion, it’s pointless because all it adds is a USB interface and a front switch.
-If people want a USB interface, they would have bought the much smaller GPIB<->USB module (and also much cheaper new compared to a new E5810B).
-It’s just a way for Agilent to discontinue support for the earlier models to price differentiate from the units circulating in the used market.
+There’s a E5810B, but in my opinion, it’s pointless because all it adds is a USB-over-IP interface and a front switch.
+This is something most ASUS routers (especially Merlin firmware) has it out of the box or there are some cheap old USB-over-IP modules (<$50) for it.
+Basically if you are considering a E2050/E5810, your eyes are on the GPIB instrument base, not the USB instruments that you can put on the network with low cost USB-over-IP.
+It’s just fluff for Agilent/Keysight to discontinue support for the earlier models to price differentiate from the units circulating in the used market.